Going All-Grain: Guide to Your First Batch of All-Grain Beer

 The goal of the crush is to break the malt kernels open so that the hot strike water can dissolve the starchy endosperm in the malt.
 You don't need perfectly crushed grain to a have a successful first brew day, so don't worry about this too much.
 Do, however, examine your crushed grains every time you brew.
 When the time comes to really start fine-tuning your brewing procedures, this will be valuable to you.
 Make a note in your brewing notebook about how the crush looked to you.

-Once your equipment is set up, you will need to start heating your strike water.
-The amount of water required varies between 0.95 and 2.4 quarts of water per pound of grain (2.0–5.0 L/kg), and a good consistency — or mash thickness — for most beers is 1.25 and 1.375 qts./lb.
+Once your equipment is set up, you will need to start heating your strike water (fancy term for the brewing water adding initially to the mash).
+The amount of strike water required varies between 0.95 and 2.4 quarts of water per pound of grain (2–5 L/kg), and a good consistency — or mash thickness — for most beers is 1.25 and 1.375 qts./lb.
 (2.6-2.9 L/kg).
 So, to figure out how much water you need, take the weight of your grains and multiply by some number between 1.25 and 1.375 (or 2.6 through 2.9, if you use the metric system).
 The lower numbers will give you a little thicker mash than the higher numbers, although the specified range is all in the "moderate" range of mash thickness.

 Mixing the crushed grains and hot strike water is called mashing in.
 The goal is to mix the crushed malt and water so that the grain bed settles in at your target temperature (which will be given in the homebrew recipe) and that this temperature is as uniform as possible throughout the grain bed.